 Dermestid Beetle ColonyAug 1, 2013 | | Post a Comment > >

 We take an exclusive look at The Field Museum’s Dermestid Beetle Colony in the first episode of our online series, Chicago Tonight's "Field Trip."
 Watch the video.

 In the heart of Chicago, shaded by the afternoon shadow of Michigan Avenue skyscrapers, watered by the mist of Buckingham Fountain wafting through the air, is a farm.
 The surprising site is one of many small, sustainable, organic farms that have been created and are run by Growing Power, an organization that teaches farming and entrepreneurial skills to kids in Cabrini Green, Altgeld Gardens, Roosevelt Square and other places around the city.
 We take a look inside.
 Read an interview with Monte Henige, CEO of Tru Fragrance, a fragrance development company that uses ingredients from Growing Power Chicago in their products.

 We talk with Chicago Public Library Commissioner Brian Bannon about his vision for bringing the city’s libraries into the 21st century.

 YouTube personality Emily Graslie, creator of the "The Brain Scoop” channel, joins us to talk about her new gig at the Field Museum as its Chief Curiosity Correspondent.
 She will also bring some friends from the Field’s collections to share.
 Watch Emily's online science videos.

 We revisit Jay Shefsky's profile of the lifelong model railroader who now keeps the trains running at the Museum of Science and Industry.
 Read an article and watch a video.

 A food additive that has been used for decades is stirring up controversy.
 We talk with a Chicago researcher who is in the midst of clinical trials to uncover its potential hazards.
-Ash-har Quraishi has the story in tonight's Scientific Chicago.
+Read an article about carrageenan.